matey-0/Reynard/ublock/ublock-filterlists.md

 **Why this combination?**
 The default lists provide extremely comprehensive baseline coverage.
 Custom lists fill gaps in annoyance blocking and tracking protection that the uBlock team *choose* to not filter (not maliciously, just not to break everything & bloat the default lists).
 My personal lists are extremely aggressive.
 Consider them optional or use as inspiration for your own rules.

 **Important:** If you import my personal lists (especially cosmetic or unified), expect site breakage.
-It's designed for my browsing habits and aggressively hides elements I find annoying.
+It's designed for my browsing habits, and agressively blocks trackers & 'annoying' elements.